googlearchive/vrview/README.md

 As of 2017/06/13, the pre-built js artifacts have been removed from source control.
 You must run `npm run build` prior to trying any of the examples.

-Note: you may have to install uglify-js if error "sh: uglifyjs not found":
-$ npm install uglify-js -g